-All liquidity policies and procedures are subject to review by ALRMC and approval by the Board.
-The daily liquidity position is monitored and regular stress testing is conducted under a variety of scenarios covering severe market conditions.
-Daily reporting that covers the liquidity position of the Bank is reviewed by the Head of Risk Management Department.
+The Liquidity Risk Management Policy is subject to review by ALRMC and approval by the Board.
+The daily liquidity position is monitored and the regular stress testing is conducted under a variety of scenarios covering severe market conditions.
+Daily reporting that covers the liquidity position of the Bank is reviewed by the Treasury Department and Risk Management Department.
 Exception reports, if any, are submitted to management immediately and remedial action is taken, if required, in the shortest possible time.
-A summary report, including any exceptions and remedial action taken, is submitted regularly to the Board.
+A summary report, including any exceptions and remedial action taken, is submitted to ALRMC and the Board.
 ALRMC meets regularly to oversee compliance with the liquidity requirements.